 1969 was a difficult time for a lot of people.
 It was a political era in which people struggled a lot.
 Woodstock gave people a glimmer of hope during a hard time.
 For that reason, this iconic photo became the most memorable.
 These two love birds are now 69 years old.
 Bobbi Kelly and Nick Ercoline were dating at the time of Woodstock, and they quickly became Woodstock icons.
 The lovers stand there, experiencing a beautiful sunrise, and it just speaks volumes.

 The couple represented so much to so many.
 What the two felt in this photo, everyone else around them seemed to feel as well.
 A photographer from Magnum took this candid shot, which they will forever treasure, since Bobbi and Nick eventually got married and had children together.
 At the time of the photo, Jefferson Airplane was performing, and the couple was enjoying the moment,taking in the music and the experience.

 Sway Your Hair Like You Don’t Care

 Woodstock was not advertised as a music festival per se.
 It was said it was marketed as a weekend in the country, which makes sense since it was on a farm.
 It was a span of days filled with 32 hit musicians performing.
-Non Stop partying, arts and crafts, peace and love and fantastic fashion.
+Non-Stop partying, arts and crafts, peace and love, and 60's fashion.
 There had never been anything like it.

 In this photo, two girls with the iconic hippie hair of that time period, are partying together and dancing to the music.
 Everyone who attended Woodstock was convinced that music was the way to bring peace and love to the world.
 Luckily for us, we get to experience the magic thanks to the photographers at the festival who captured every moment.